-Detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" (OEHHA, 2008).
+Detailed discussion of the toxicity of these chemicals and references are presented in "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Chlordane, DDTs, dieldrin, methylmercury, PCBs, selenium, and toxaphene" (OEHHA, 2008) and "Development of Fish Contaminant Goals and Advisory Tissue Levels for Common Contaminants in California Sport Fish: Polybrominated Diphenyl Ethers (PBDEs)" (OEHHA, 2011).

-All fish species collected from the Laguna de Santa Rosa and used in advisory development were analyzed for mercury (as a measure of methylmercury) and selenium.
-Bluegill, Common Carp, Green Sunfish, Redear Sunfish, and Sacramento Blackfish were also analyzed for the legacy pesticides, including: chlordanes, dieldrin, DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]) and toxaphene.
-Additionally, Common Carp was analyzed for PCBs.
+All fish species collected from Millerton Lake and used in advisory development were analyzed for mercury (as a measure of methylmercury).
+Largemouth Bass were additionally analyzed for PBDEs, PCBs, selenium, and the legacy pesticides chlordanes (cis-chlordane, trans-chlordane, cis-nonachlor, trans-nonachlor, and oxychlordane), dieldrin, and DDTs (DDT and its metabolites dichlorodiphenyldichloroethane [DDD] and dichlorodiphenyldichloroethylene [DDE]).
+Fish species that do not normally accumulate PCBs or other organic chemicals may not be analyzed for those contaminants in a particular monitoring study.
+Additionally, some studies do not analyze these chemicals and instead focus only on mercury.